Fight Club: Development

 The novel Fight Club by Chuck Palahniuk was published in 1996.
 Before its publication, a Fox Searchlight Pictures book scout sent a galley proof of the novel to creative executive Kevin McCormick.
 The executive assigned a studio reader to review the proof as a candidate for a film adaptation, but the reader discouraged it.
 McCormick then forwarded the proof to producers Lawrence Bender and Art Linson, who also rejected it.
 Producers Josh Donen and Ross Bell saw potential and expressed interest.
-They arranged unpaid screen readings with actors to determine the script's length, and an initial reading lasted six hours.
-The producers cut out sections to reduce the running time, and they used the shorter script to record its dialogue.
-Bell sent the recording to Laura Ziskin, head of the division Fox 2000, who listened to the tape and purchased the rights to Fight Club from Palahniuk for $10,000.
+They arranged unpaid screen readings with actors to determine the script's length and an initial reading lasted six hours.
+The producers cut out sections to reduce the running time and they used the shorter script to record its dialogue.
+Bell sent the recording to Laura Ziskin, head of the division Fox 2000 Pictures, who listened to the tape and purchased the rights to Fight Club from Palahniuk for $10,000.

 Ziskin initially considered hiring Buck Henry to write the adaptation, finding Fight Club similar to the 1967 film The Graduate, which Henry had adapted.
 When a new screenwriter, Jim Uhls, lobbied Donen and Bell for the job, the producers chose him over Henry.
 Bell contacted four directors to direct the film.
 He considered Peter Jackson the best choice, but Jackson was too busy filming the 1996 film The Frighteners in New Zealand.
 Bryan Singer received the book but did not read it.
 Danny Boyle met with Bell and read the book, but he pursued another film.
+The book was also sent to David O. Russell, but he couldn't understand it.
 David Fincher, who had read Fight Club and had tried to buy the rights himself, talked with Ziskin about directing the film.
-He hesitated to accept the assignment with 20th Century Fox at first because he had an unpleasant experience directing the 1992 film Alien 3 for the studio.
-To repair his relationship with the studio, he met with Ziskin and studio head Bill Mechanic.
-In August 1997, 20th Century Fox announced that Fincher would direct the film adaptation of Fight Club.
+He hesitated to accept the assignment with 20th Century Fox at first because he had an unpleasant experience directing the 1992 film Alien 3 for Fox.
+To repair his relationship with Fox, he met with Ziskin and studio head Bill Mechanic.
+In August 1997, Fox announced that Fincher would direct the film adaptation of Fight Club.
+The script initially had no narration, but Fincher found it "sad and pathetic", so it was rewritten it to have narration.